We have ALL been there! Motivated to exercise and diet…but not knowing where to start or what to expect.

 Here’s another one of my tips for fitness beginners: it’s okay to give your body a rest.
 In fact, it’s necessary.
 Body changes happen through muscle recovery, and if you train non-stop, they won’t get a chance to recover, and you will see little to no progress.

-Also, it’s okay if you eat a burger or a pizza sometime.
+Also, it’s okay if you eat a burger or a pizza sometimes.
 Maintaining a healthy lifestyle is not sustainable if there isn’t balance.

 4. Ditch the Scale